PureTech Health (LON:PRTC) Trading 14.6% Higher – Still a Buy?

-Separately, Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 455 ($5.96) price target on shares of PureTech Health in a report on Monday, December 16th.
+Separately, Jefferies Financial Group reissued a “buy” rating and issued a GBX 455 ($5.96) price target on shares of PureTech Health in a report on Monday, December 16th.

 PureTech Health Company Profile